leventemo/lvnt/src/content/blog/errorbank-intro.md

 ## the outcome

-The user interface should accomodate filtering for levels/courses and error types.
-Sorting by frequency is a must and the queries should be able to come back with the errors themselves listed or calculated frequency values.
+The user interface I am imagining accomodates filtering for levels/courses and error types.
+Sorting by frequency is a must and the queries are able to come back with the errors themselves listed or calculated frequency values.

 Here is a quick list of a few example queries:
 * list and sort the most common spelling mistakes and their respective correct forms at a given level/all levels
-* list and sort distinct errors of the false friend type by frequency at a given level/all levels
+* list and sort distinct errors of the false friends type by frequency at a given level/all levels
 * show a statistical overview of the number of errors of the false friends type across different levels
 * show a statistical overview of all the different types of errors across different levels (begs for some kind of dataviz)
 * list and sort all distinct errors by frequency at a given level/all levels